Ex-Trump lawyer Cohen gave prosecutors information on Trump family business: NYT

 Cohen pleaded guilty to arranging the payments in violation of campaign finance laws and other crimes last year in the same district.
 He is due to start a three-year prison term in May.

-Cohen was also asked by the prosecutors about Zuberi, who tried to hire Cohen as a consultant around the same time he contributed $900,000 to Trump’s inaugural committee, the New York Times reported.
+The New York Times said Cohen was also asked by the prosecutors about Zuberi, who contributed $900,000 to Trump’s inaugural committee and separately wrote Cohen a $100,000 check that was never cashed.

-Zuberi wrote Cohen a $100,000 check but the check was not cashed, the newspaper reported.
+A spokesman for Zuberi, Steve Rabinowitz, said his client wrote the check to Cohen as a retainer.
+Cohen had proposed representing Zuberi in possible real estate investments in New York but Zuberi never signed the contract, he said.

-Steve Rabinowitz, a spokesman for Zuberi, did not immediately respond to a request for comment.
+“Zuberi never pursued Cohen it was the other way around,” Rabinowitz said.

 Reporting by Nathan Layne and Karen Freifeld in New York; editing by Grant McCool